Real-World Evidence and Randomised Controlled Trials

-Peer-reviewed studies exploring the effectiveness of my mhealth digital health apps.
+Explore our peer-reviewed studies and real-world evidence to understand the effectiveness of my mhealth digital therapeutics.

 Evidence generation for the clinical impact of myCOPD in patients with mild, moderate and newly diagnosed COPD: a randomised controlled trial

 First publication of complete results for a preliminary trial of a self-management intervention using a scalable, NHS approved app ( myCOPD ) demonstrated signals of potential clinical benefit in a population of patients with mild-moderate and newly diagnosed COPD over a 90 day period.

 The results from the EARLY trial (MMH-R03), funded by an UKRI Innovate UK Grant to my mhealth were published in ersjournals.com.

 Self-management interventions in COPD aim to improve patients’ knowledge, skills and confidence to make correct decisions, leading to an improvement in health status and outcomes. myCOPD is a web-based self-management app known to improve inhaler use and exercise capacity in individuals with more severe COPD.

 We explored its impact in patients with mild-moderate or recently diagnosed COPD through a 12-week, open-label, parallel-group, randomised-controlled trial of myCOPD compared with usual care.
 The co-primary outcomes were between group differences in mean COPD assessment test (CAT) score at 90 days and critical inhaler errors.
 Key secondary outcomes were app usage and patient activation measurement (PAM) score.